AxeWP/wp-graphql-headless-login/docs/recipes/client-side-auth-nextauth.md

 };
 ```

 Now we need to define the `refreshAuthToken` function that we use in the `jwt` callback.
-This is where we use the `refresToken` mutation from Headless Login for WPGraphQL to get a new JWT token.
+This is where we use the `refreshToken` mutation from Headless Login for WPGraphQL to get a new JWT token.

 ```js
 // pages/api/auth/[...nextauth].js